Description

 Applying this definition to our asset in some examples:

-• Looking at the average days below previous high of days in the last 5 years of Simplify Volt RoboCar Disruption and Tech ETF, we see it is relatively smaller, thus better in comparison to the benchmark SPY (122 days)
+• Looking at the average time in days below previous high water mark of days in the last 5 years of Simplify Volt RoboCar Disruption and Tech ETF, we see it is relatively smaller, thus better in comparison to the benchmark SPY (122 days)

 Performance (YTD)